 What happens during my first visit with the physiotherapist?

 Your physiotherapist will take a thorough and detailed history from you including information about your symptoms.
 They will ask how much your symptoms affect your quality of life and what they stop you from being able to do.
 They will also inquire about any gynaecological, obstetric and surgical events, medications; fluid and caffeine intake, bowel habits and lifestyle factors that may be impacting your symptoms e.g. heavy lifting, excessive squats and lunges at the gym.

 Thereafter, your physiotherapist will evaluate you with a physical examination.
 This is usually done via an external examination and an internal vaginal examination.
 Based on your symptoms and findings on examination, your physiotherapist will work with you to develop a personalised management plan that works for you.
 Our JUNIC physiotherapists are kind, gentle, friendly and sensitive individuals and will always make sure that you feel comfortable during your consultation

 Are there any Medicare rebates for physiotherapy?

 Medicare rebates are available at JUNIC physiotherapy if you are eligible for Chronic Disease Management (CDM) assistance.
 If you have been diagnosed with a chronic medical condition and require complex care, your GP can provide you with a special referral form.
 Physiotherapy treatment rebates are also available through most private health insurance funds.
 Ask your fund if and how much they will cover.

-How can I make an appointment with Tabitha?
+How can I make an appointment with one of the JUNIC physiotherapists?

-To arrange an appointment with Tabitha at JUNIC Physiotherapy for women, Please call:
+To arrange an appointment with our physiotherapists at JUNIC Physiotherapy for women, Please call:

 02 6178 0470 for an appointment or email us at firstname.lastname@example.org